GaitGS: Temporal Feature Learning in Granularity and Span Dimension for Gait Recognition: Abstract

 \section{Abstract}

-Gait recognition is an emerging biological recognition technology that identifies and verifies individuals based on their walking patterns.
-However, many current methods are limited in their use of temporal information.
-In order to fully harness the potential of gait recognition, it is crucial to consider temporal features at various granularities and spans.
-Hence, in this paper, we propose a novel framework named \textit{\textbf{GaitGS}}, which aggregates temporal features in the \textit{granularity} dimension and \textit{span} dimension simultaneously.
-Specifically, Multi-Granularity Feature Extractor (MGFE) is proposed to focus on capturing the micro-motion and macro-motion information at the frame level and unit level respectively.
-Moreover, we present Multi-Span Feature Learning (MSFL) module to generate global and local temporal representations.
-On three popular gait datasets, extensive experiments demonstrate the state-of-the-art performance of our method.
-Our method achieves the Rank-1 accuracies of 92.9\% (+0.5\%), 52.0\% (+1.4\%), and 97.5\% (+0.8\%) on CASIA-B, GREW, and OU-MVLP respectively.
-The source code will be released soon.
+Gait recognition, a growing field in biological recognition technology, utilizes distinct walking patterns for accurate individual identification.
+However, existing methods lack the incorporation of temporal information.
+To reach the full potential of gait recognition, we advocate for the consideration of temporal features at varying granularities and spans.
+This paper introduces a novel framework, {\it GaitGS}, which aggregates temporal features simultaneously in both {\bf granularity} and {\bf span} dimensions.
+Specifically, the Multi-Granularity Feature Extractor (MGFE) is designed to capture micro-motion and macro-motion information at fine and coarse levels respectively, while the Multi-Span Feature Extractor (MSFE) generates local and global temporal representations.
+Through extensive experiments on two datasets, our method demonstrates state-of-the-art performance, achieving Rank-1 accuracy of 98.2\%, 96.5\%, and 89.7\% on CASIA-B under different conditions, and 97.6\% on OU-MVLP.
+The source code will be available at \url{https://github.com/Haijun-Xiong/GaitGS}.